Become a Proctor

 While each position has its own specific roles and responsibilities, all Proctors:

 - Provide mentoring, support, and referrals.

 - Attend board and committee meetings and support other Proctors and the Residence Life Coordinators.

 - Support all House activities and communicate with students via whiteboards, posters, newsletters, email, Hall meetings, etc.

 - Help with in check-in, check-out and the ongoing administration of their House.

 - Assume responsibility for discipline within the house and in meal halls.
 This includes nightly duty shifts, shared coverage of house functions, Last Class Bash, holidays, and remaining in residence until the day after all other residence students are required to check out (both semesters).

 - Hall and Ed Proctors have front line responsibility in crisis response.
 They go through rigorous training in conflict resolution, resources and referrals as well as First Aid.

 - Participate in leadership development opportunities and training including Fall Training, January Jam, Bridging Day and Orientation Training.

-- Are ultimately responsible to the Director of Residential Life.
+- Are ultimately responsible to the Director of Residence Life.